top of page

 Although there are many specialisms that make up Family Solutions, the team share a common goal of being able to offer the right support at the right time for all families that require help in Dudley.
 Our teamwork is second to none and partnership working is our forte.
 As a team we are constantly evolving and we are about to embark on a new phase of our journey.
 We have recently been working closely with the Early Intervention Foundation through the Early Years Transformation Academy to develop our approach to children’s first 1001 days and have a newly formed Integrated Early Years team to support in driving this work forward.

 Dudley Children’s Front Door is a multi-agency team of staff providing a single point of contact for professionals and members of the public requesting support or raising concerns about a child.
 Our Front Door Advisors and Social Workers use restorative principals to understand concerns and explore what help has already been provided to children and families.
 Understanding the experiences of parents and carers helps us to understand which services will help to meet their needs and by working closely with our partners across Dudley, we strive to ensure that children and families receive the right kind of help at the right time.
-The Children’s Front Door achieves this by providing information and advice or signposting families to our Early Help services.
-Children will be transferred to a social worker when the concerns are about a child being at risk.

 This service is responsible for discharging the council’s corporate parenting duty.
 It also manages the following services:

-CHILDREN IN CARE AND CARE LEAVERS’ SERVICE
+CHILDREN IN CARE TEAM

 Responsible for those children who have a plan for permanence.
 These children reside with foster carers, connected persons or in residential placements.
 For a small number of children there are specific arrangements for them to reside at home with their parents.

 The team provides advice, guidance and support to young people leaving care to maximise their life opportunities as they move into independence.
+This service also manages our Family Time service (Contact Centre)

 FOSTERING TEAM